mayadata-io/culture/process/etiquettes.md

 - Meetings are scheduled to discuss openly with an expected outcome of clearing doubts if there are any.
 Ask your doubts in the meeting.
 A meeting is not successful if you had a doubt before the meeting, and it continues to exist after meeting because you did not bring it up
 - Avoid one-on-one chats in the meeting.
 - Feel free to share information.
 Make it short, precise and relevant to the meeting agenda.
 Try not to interrupt a team member when they are speaking.

+## Say thank you on Slack especially
+- We don't spend much time together in person as a team.
+This introduces the risk that misunderstandings can be amplified over time.
+Therefore we go out of our way to thank each other for their comments even if we disagree with them or do not yet fully understand them.
+- When we read something that resonates or is helpful on Slack we make an effort to take an extra second or two to give a thumbs up or to say thank you.
+Especially for remote workers this kind of interaction can provide useful feedback.